-Summary of Duties: The purpose of the Child and Youth Program (CYP) Leader is to provide appropriate specialized developmental care and instruction for children ranging in age from 6 to 18 years.
+Summary of Duties: The purpose of the Child and Youth Program (CYP) Leader is to provide appropriate specialized developmental care and instruction for children and youth in one or more Child & Youth programs.
 This includes the provision of guidance, assistance, and mentoring for the CY Program Assistants.
 The incumbent works under the direction of the supervisor.
 The duties and responsibilities of the CYP Leader have been grouped into categories, including mentor, curriculum, indoor and outdoor environment, interactions and relationships, supervision of children and youth, parent and employee communication, assessment, compliance, and additional responsibilities.

 Qualifications: Must be at least 18 years of age and MUST provide proof of High School Diploma or equivalent, and any additional education, certification, and or training as required prior to placement.